 In other words, the expert is not necessarily giving testimony about the fact that the plaintiff has PTSD, but is testifying about what facts must be proven to establish PTSD.
 The only situation in which additional testimony from fact witnesses or other evidence is not necessary is when the expert witness is the plaintiff’s treating therapist and has personally witnessed the plaintiff exhibiting all of the necessary symptoms or the plaintiff has described the symptoms to the therapist/expert for the purposes of treatment.
 In that case, the therapist is both an expert witness and a fact witness.

 Bottom line: The more credible sources a plaintiff has to prove the facts of a PTSD claim, the stronger the case will be.
+Learn more about how the type of medical treatment a plaintiff receives can affect a personal injury case.

 If the expert witness was also the treating therapist, he or she will testify to whether or not the plaintiff sufficiently exhibited these symptoms to warrant a positive PTSD diagnosis.